-Well, allow me to introduce you to my new found love!
+Well, allow me to introduce you to my newfound love!
 Whole wheat chocolate poppy seed banana bread.
-One heck of a long title, I know, but a bite of this loaf will melt away any irritation or distress you might be experiencing at the moment.
-My family and friends swear by this wholewheat chocolate banana bread recipe, and my son thinks it’s chocolate cake, don’t tell him.
+I know one heck of a long title, but a bite of this loaf will melt away any irritation or distress you might be experiencing at the moment.
+My family and friends swear by this wholewheat chocolate banana bread recipe, and my son thinks it's chocolate cake, don't tell him.

-Generally speaking, this recipe is so quick to whip up, you’ll find yourself reaching for it every time.
-No complicated tools needed, I mean its banana bread, just a little fancy (•_•).
-You can devour it in a day or freeze the rest for later; by then, I would probably be baking my fifth loaf, Hey!
-Don’t judge me!
-It’s addictive!
+Generally speaking, this recipe is so quick to whip up that you’ll find yourself reaching for it every time.
+No complicated tools are needed; it's banana bread, just a little fancy (•_•).
+You can devour it in a day or freeze the rest for later; by then, I would probably be baking my fifth loaf; hey!
+Don't judge me!
+It's addictive!
 Try it and see for yourself.

 Can I Use Other Vegetables for the Wholewheat Chocolate Banana Bread?